kelvin1095/rust-web-project/README.md

 ## To Do (database):

 - Probably need to have more roles.
-- unsure how to set up user progress tracking.
+- Still thinking of how to set user progress tracking.
+- I want to use enums

 ## To Do (security):